sinakokab/Project_A/README.md

 # Client_Project_A

 Full stack web application made for a client.
-(01/07/20 - 01/09/20)
+(01/07/20 - 01/09/20) Note - Some areas i.e. question data/questionbank data etc have been removed to prevent use of the program aside from the client.
+Please do not request the aforementioned data or variables names as they have been removed on purpose.

 Languages:
   * JS with Jquery for front end.